geoffreylewis/personal_profile_page/README.md

 ## Software Summary

-I customized a web page template (provided by Team Treehouse) with my own images, text, and styling.
+I customized a web page template with my own images, text, and styling.
 It is essentially a hybrid between a professional profile and a personal one.

 ## Built With